-All pupils follow courses in the following subjects:
+All students follow courses in the following subjects:

 - English

 - Mathematics

-- · Religious Studies
+- Religious Studies

 - Science

 - Modern Languages

 - Physical Education

-- The majority of pupils are expected to continue with a Modern Foreign Language.
-Core Skills is available for some pupils.
+- The majority of students are expected to continue with a Modern Foreign Language.
+Core Skills is available for some students.

 Information and Communication Technology is integrated across other subjects.